AlDemion/bitwarden2keychain/README.md

 chmod +x bitwarden2keychain
 ```

-If you want to use this script regulary place it in the directory that exists in your PATH, like below.
+If you want to use this script regulary, place it in the directory that exists in your PATH, like below.

 ```bash
 sudo mv bitwarden2keychain /usr/local/bin